imbrem/old-isotope-semantics/semantics.typ

 TODO:
 - trace, properties
 - pointer to premonoidal trace (NOT USED HERE!)
-- connection between iterative/Elgot and traced
+- connection between iterative/Elgot and traced.
+Totality, as well */
-*/

 */